rarup1/kafka-pipelines/README.md

 ### Check the connector status

 use jq to beautify your responses.
 This will need to be downloaded if not already on your system.
 Mac users can use `brew install jq`.

-**Check plugins** : `curl localhost:8083/connector-plugins | jq`
-This should show our mongo and redshift connectors that are downloaded from the confluent hub in the initial commmand in our docker-compose.
-These are saved to '/usr/share/confluent-hub-components'  and '/usr/local/share/kafka/plugins' which are added to our connect_plugin_path so Kafka knows where to look for plugins.
-The JDBC plugin comes by default with the confluent platform (cp-kafka-connect).
-One can easily install salesforce source/sink connectors from confluent hub and many others.

 **Status of connector**: `curl -s -X GET http://localhost:8083/connectors/mysql_source/status | jq`